 a.
 Academic retention is based solely on grade point average (GPA).
 A minimum of 120 successfully completed course credits is required for graduation in any degree curriculum.
 Individual colleges, schools, and departments may establish higher requirements for graduation.
 Students must consult the appropriate college, school, or department for specific information.

 c.
 Unsatisfactory Performance is defined as the achievement of a cumulative GPA of less than 2.0.
 Students will be placed on Academic Probation following any semester in which a 2.0 cumulative GPA is not achieved.
-Normally, students will be Academically Dismissed if they are unable to raise their cumulative GPA to 2.0 or higher at the end of their probationary semester.
+Normally, students will be placed on Academic Dismissal if they are unable to raise their cumulative GPA to 2.0 or higher at the end of their probationary semester.

 1. Students who have earned 60 credits or more will be dismissed from the University in the event their cumulative GPA remains below 2.0 at the end of their probationary semester.
 Students who are on probation and attain a cumulative GPA of 2.0 at the end of a winter or summer term will not be subject to dismissal in the subsequent semester.